opendataphilly/opendataphilly-jkan/_datasets/speculative-monuments-for-philadelphia.md

     the proposed monument.
 The dataset also includes the age and home zip code of the creator of each proposal.
 The research team produced a Report to the City of their summary findings presented to the Mayor and all the city commissioners, and made available in library branches throughout the city.
+The data is avialable a JSON, CSV, GeoJSON, and Shapefile.
-  format: ''
+  format: HTML
   name: Monument proposals from 2017 Citywide Exhibition
   url: https://github.com/MonumentLab/2017-data/
 - description: This data describes more than 450 proposals for monument collected